Dial Up Motive

 So yeah, I never really had a choice but to end up in IT.

-And I remember having, my dad for some reason got through work the 64k ISDN connection because we were kind of so far from the Internet exchange and whatnot.
+And I remember having, my dad for some reason got through work a 64k ISDN connection because we were kind of so far from the Internet exchange and whatnot.

 So all my friends were on these 256k connections and I'm sat there on this crappy 64k ISDN connection.

-And I remember when we spoke last week, you know, that's what got me into things like the Internet because you're playing computer games and you see ping times and you think, what is a worse ping time, higher ping time mean it's harder for me to play games, you know?
+And I remember when we spoke last week, you know, that's what got me into things like the Internet because you're playing computer games and you see ping times and you think, why does a worse ping time, higher ping time mean it's harder for me to play games, you know?

 And then you get into the idea that there's a connection somewhere between my computer that I'm clicking these buttons on and there's a server and then that has to, my clicking this mouse press to shoot somebody or to drive a car has to go somewhere to be actioned.